-Back in November, after a tweet from President Trump about whether burning the American flag should be a criminal offense, reporters Michael Grynbaum and Sydney Ember posed an interesting question in a New York Times article: if Trump tweets, is it news?
-One can make a case for either side.
-As the leader of the free world, Trump’s every move and musing has potentially global ramifications.
-Then again, the whimsical nature of the President’s tweets and his tendency to reverse course on policy issues makes reporting on Trump’s Twitter challenging and sometimes misleading.
+Back in November 2016, after a tweet from President Trump about whether burning the American flag should be a criminal offense, reporters Michael Grynbaum and Sydney Ember posed an interesting question in a New York Times article: if Trump tweets, is it news?
+As the leader of the free world, Trump's every move and musing has potentially global ramifications.
+Then again, the whimsical nature of the President's tweets and his tendency to reverse course on policy issues makes reporting on Trump's Twitter challenging and sometimes misleading.

 Whether or not Trump's Twitter account should dictate the news cycle, the media still fixates on it.
 For much of his presidential campaign, a bare minimum of 15% of articles written about Trump each month included some reference to his Twitter activity.
 For our purposes, we've defined a "reference" to Trump's Twitter as either a citation of a specific tweet or a general allusion to his account.
 Below, we've charted how this percentage has changed over time.